AlphaSlayer1964/kemono-dl/README.md

 -  You may need to install `ffmpeg` for `yt-dlp` to work
 -  If downloading with `yt-dlp` some errors will not count as errors for kemono-dl: Unsupported URL, Video unavailable, and HTTP Error 404
 -  File hashes are check with server before redownloading.
-   - Some files do not have hashes on kemonos website or the file hash is incorrect on their end so some files might re download.
+   - Some files do not have hashes on kemonos website or the file hash is incorrect on their end so some files might redownload even though they have not changed.

 ### Known Bugs
 - When downloading a file it might just stop downloading, I believe this happens when a large file is downloaded and the site doesn't have it cached so the connection gets timed out after a while.
 I am still looking into this issue.